 CoSMed was developed to fulfill the functionality and security needs of a charity organization [6].
 The current version is a prototype, not yet deployed for the charity usage.
-The CoSMed homepage [2] has links to the formal proofs, the source code, documentation, and a deployed demo version of the system.
+The CoSMed homepage [2] has links to the formal proofs (also discussed in Section 6), the source code, documentation, and a deployed demo version of the system.